 Betdaq Android app – Exchange betting app

 The Betdaq Android app is a good alternative to the Betfair app if you like trading on an exchange market.
 The Betdaq app is good to use for exchange betting but it is lacking in terms of multiples (accumulator) betting, with the maximum legs in an acca being 7 (most other apps allow up to 15 legs).
-If you want to give the Betdaq app a go you can get a £25 risk free bet to get you started and up to £500 in free bets in total.
 This app will soon be rebranded as “Ladbrokes exchange app” Click here for the review Ladbrokes exchange app.

 How to get Betdaq on Android

 There are two ways to install the Betdaq Android app, you can either add the mobile site to your home screen or alternatively you can download the third party app once registered.
 The first step for either method is to register as a Betdaq customer.
 This can be done on either your mobile, tablet or computer via the link below to qualify for the free bet.